Drug Abuse in Divorce Cases Is Sad, but a Reality

 Courts are naturally reluctant to give primary custody or conservatorship to someone who is currently using drugs.
 The court likely would require supervised visitation, if it allows visitation at all, depending upon the severity of the problem.
 If the drug-abusing parent is unwilling to treat the problem, he or she is unlikely to have conservatorship or even liberal visitation rights.

 If You Are Getting Divorced, You Should Contact The Vendt Law Firm, P.L.L.C., for Legal Assistance

-If you are getting divorced in Katy or Richmond, and your spouse has a drug or other substance abuse problem, seek assistance to ensure the best outcome for your children and you.
+If you are getting divorced in Sugar Land or Richmond, and your spouse has a drug or other substance abuse problem, seek assistance to ensure the best outcome for your children and you.
 The Vendt Law Firm, P.L.L.C., can help you through the process.
-Contact the firm at (832) 276-9474 or through my online contact form.
+Contact our Sugar Land divorce attorneys today at (832) 276-9474 or through our online contact form.